FriendsOfCake/awesome-cakephp/README.md

 - [Gourmet/Filters plugin](https://github.com/gourmet/filters) - Extra dispatcher filters (maintenance, robots, ip, etc).
 - [Gourmet/Validation plugin](https://github.com/gourmet/validation) - Extra validation providers (Respect, IsoCodes, etc.) and rules.
+- [HtmlPurifier plugin](https://github.com/burzum/cakephp-html-purifier) - Purifier Plugin that features a trait, behavior and helper to allow you to get sanitization and filtering where you need it.
+You can configure multiple sets of filter rules as well.
 - [HtmlPurifier plugin](https://github.com/chrisShick/CakePHP3-HtmlPurifier) - Purifier Plugin Behavior that cleanses data before it is marshaled into the entity and/or before saving.

 ## Geolocation